 Tooth gaps can trap food particles, which may cause plaque and tartar to easily form in those cracks.
 Filling in problematic gaps in your teeth can help you improve your oral health, and in cases where a gap is unwanted, it will likely even help boost your confidence and self-esteem!

 The quickest route to a beautiful smile is fixing crooked teeth.
 Crooked teeth are hard to keep clean, leading to many problems.
 Teeth misalignment may occur naturally, or as a result of not wearing a retainer prescribed by your dentist.

 Additional action is sometimes required to fix these problems.
-Reflection - Little River offers a variety of cosmetic dentistry options to get your smile back on track!
+Reflection Dental - Little River offers a variety of cosmetic dentistry options to get your smile back on track!

 Veneers are thin shells directly bonded to the front of the tooth, designed to cover a variety of dental obstructions.
 Veneers tend to last longer than bonding, so consider a veneer if your bonding needs ongoing maintenance.
 Veneers come in a variety of shapes and sizes, so be sure to ask your dentist about which material will benefit you the most:

 - Porcelain- Porcelain veneers are thin shells of porcelain adhered to the outer surface of the tooth that mimic the light-reflecting properties of natural teeth.
 They are both stain-resistant and gum-tolerant.
 Once bonded to a healthy tooth, porcelain is extremely durable.